That’s all there is to it. Love oneself. And breathe. Easy. Right?

 Finding Your Next True Love

 Put the “true love” back in your dating quest.
 Don’t settle for “meh” and “maybe.”
-In fact, don’t text them, don’t go on “hello” dates with them.
+In fact, don’t text them, and don’t go on “hello” dates with them.
 And, if you’re really serious, quit using online dating as an excuse for not getting off your butt and getting out there where the potential partner is riding a bike or climbing a mountain.
 You’ve got to get out there to get connected with someone out there.

 Bringing “out there” back home.
 When you are involved in something vigorous, your attention and judgment are often heightened.
 You are more likely to get a true read on a partner while you are playing tennis, for example.
 The extra breathing, the extra blood flow, and the energy of athletic activity will give you both a richer connection.